cookpad/mixed_gauge/README.md

 ```

 Include `MixedGauge::Model` to your model class, specify cluster name for the
-model, specify distkey which determine nodes to store.
+model, specify distkey which determines node to store.

 ```ruby
 class User < ActiveRecord::Base